nadiacuuj/webscraping_lego/README.md

 4. python main.py

 ## Future Enhancements:
-In the future, we plan to extend this project to scrape additional details for each LEGO set, such as:
+In the future, the project can additionally be extended to scrape additional details for each LEGO set, such as:
 - Price
 - Recommended Age
 - Number of Pieces
 - User Rating

 These additional details are currently not scraped because they are dynamically loaded on the page via JavaScript, which requires more advanced web scraping tools like Selenium.
-For this project, we chose to use BeautifulSoup to keep the scope focused on static content scraping.
-In future iterations, we may introduce Selenium or similar tools to handle dynamic content.
+For this project, only BeautifulSoup is used to keep the scope focused on static content scraping.
+In future iterations, Selenium or similar tools may be introduced to handle dynamic content.

 ## Contributing
 Contributions are welcome!
 Please fork the repository and submit a pull request for any enhancements or bug fixes.